-The Indiana Supreme Court has 1 Chief Justice and 4 Justices.
+The Hoosier State Supreme Court has 1 Chief Justice and 4 Justices.
 The Court of Appeals has 15 judges (3 per district), and one for the Tax Court.
 Superior Courts have 201 judges in the state.
 The Indiana Circuit Courts have 115 judges.
 There is also one Probate Court with a single judge presiding.

 The Indiana Judicial Branch website is well organized and includes a lot of helpful information for both attorneys and residents of the state.
 They make it easy to e-file, search for cases or find a specific court.

 Most Indiana court records are open to the public.
 However, juvenile, confidential, and sealed documents are not.
-Indiana has a specific website set up for the public to search court records to find sex offenders, child abusers, domestic offenders, find judges or a mediator, and check attorney’s credentials and licenses.
+This state has a specific website set up for the public to search court records to find sex offenders, child abusers, domestic offenders, find judges or a mediator, and check attorney’s credentials and licenses.
 Their website includes a library of legal information for research.
 Along with court-ordered private records, the federal government has additional laws requiring that certain information like social security numbers, banking details, home addresses, corporate trade secrets, and other private information be removed from court documents before they are made public.

-Indiana has embraced technology and allows e-filing in every county across its court types.
+IN has embraced technology and allows e-filing in every county across its court types.
 The Indiana Judicial Branch website has video tutorials, electronic filing guidelines and other helpful resources for patrons.
 Their system also allows the public to pay fees and traffic tickets online.
-Unlike most states, Indiana offers a choice of e-filing vendors, and users can choose between twelve different services.
+Unlike most states, this state offers a choice of e-filing vendors, and users can choose between twelve different services.
 Each vendor offers different options and services.
 For self-represented individuals, they offer many resources to get started including videos, guides and a checklist.
 Anyone needing to file paperwork can also visit the courthouse in person and speak the court clerk.

-You can use the Infotracer tool to search for Indiana court records very easily.
+You can use the Infotracer tool to search for IN court records very easily.
 Infotracer provides access to thousands of court cases in Indiana from all over the state, including Marion County, Lake County, and Allen County.
-Thanks to the Indiana Access to Public Records Act §§5-14-3-1 et seq., citizens are granted the right to public records like court cases, criminal court records, civil disputes, divorces, bankruptcies, and business court issues.
+Thanks to the IN Access to Public Records Act §§5-14-3-1 et seq., citizens are granted the right to public records like court cases, criminal court records, civil disputes, divorces, bankruptcies, and business court issues.

 Using Infotracer, you can gain free instant access to Illinois court records using a quick Illinois state court records name search.
 It’s the best way to lookup court cases online from Illinois circuit courts, superior courts, town and city courts, and of course small claims courts as well!